 - Slide the unwrapped cheese back into the bottom half of the box.
 If the box isn’t stapled together, tie a piece of string around the box in case the glue holding it together melts and it springs open.

-You can serve Camembert with any kind of toasted bread from baguette to pitta for dipping, but cut it into small pieces or fingers to make this easier.
+You can serve camembert with any kind of toasted bread from baguette to pitta for dipping – cut the bread into small pieces or fingers to make this easier.